nuxt/nuxt.com/content/index.md

 #title
 Ship faster with [Nuxt modules]{.text-transparent .bg-clip-text .bg-gradient-to-r .from-green-400 .to-teal-400}
 #description
-Nuxt is made with a robust plugin system, integrate with popular CMS or UI librairies with one line of code.
+Nuxt is made with a robust plugin system.
+Integrate with popular CMS or UI librairies with one line of code.
 With more than 15M monthly downloads and 1K contributors, Nuxt modules are you day to day companions.
 #link
 Explore Nuxt modules
 #extra